Partnerships Enabling Middle Mile

 Criteria & Priorities

-Enabling Middle-Mile Partnerships will principally develop multi-use, fiber-optic networks with sufficient capacity to be used for last-mile connections on an open-access basis, resulting in:
+Projects will take advantage of proximity or network design to address high concentrations of unserved locations and will principally develop multi-use, fiber-optic networks with sufficient capacity to be used for last-mile connections on an open-access basis, resulting in:

 Service to community anchor institutions